EBZebra/docs/edge/source/guide/tutorial/printing.md

 * Completion of the [MBS1018 Enterprise Browser Development Fundamentals](https://www.youtube.com/watch?v=7llcPIWazkU) training (or equivalent knowledge)
 * Completion of sample application from the MBS1018 training
-* Completion of several EB API tutorials ([Barcode API Tutorial](#guide-tutorial-barcode) at minimum)
+* Completion of one or more EB API tutorials ([Barcode API Tutorial](#guide-tutorial-barcode) at minimum)

 ##Coding for the Printing API

-The Printing API follows the same logic as Enterprise Browser’s many other APIs that work with peripherals:
+Those who've completed the Barcode tutorial will find the Printer tutorial quite similar.
+All calls are callback-based and the process follows the Search → Connect → Initialize → Act formula used by other Zebra APIs that work with peripherals.

-####Search → Connect → Initialize → Act
+###Overview

-All of these calls are callback-based.
-If you've already completed the Barcode tutorial, you'll find the Printer APIs to be quite similar.
-Below, the printing process is condensed into its three basic steps:
+Condensed into its basic steps, the printing process involves:

-####1-Connect:
+####1-Search and Connect:

 * Find and enumerate all visible devices (consider USB, BT and Wi-Fi connections)
 * Identify the desired output device